A Spectral View of Adversarially Robust Features: Proof of Theorem

 Assume WLOG that the first $N$ training examples are on the inner sphere, and the other $N$ are on the outer sphere.
 Then the vector is in the span of the $v_i'$, since it consists of a 0 prepended to a vector in the zero-eigenspace of $G(X)$.
 Suppose $v^* = \sum_i {\alpha_i v_i'} = V' \alpha$.

 Notice that $e_0^T P V' \alpha = e_0^T P v^*$ will be 0 when $x$ is on the outer sphere, since $v^*$ is itself already in the zero-eigenspace of G(x) in this case.
-When $x$ is on the inner sphere, projecting $v^*$ onto $G(x)$ will make its first component positive, since $v^*$ has positive dot product with the vector $u^* = (1, 1, 1, \dots, 0, 0, \dots )$ (which is an eigenvector of $G(x)$), and is orthogonal to every zero eigenvector of $G(x)$ orthogonal to $u^*$---and thus $e_0^T PV'\alpha > 0$ for $x$ on the inner sphere.
+When $x$ is on the inner sphere, projecting $v^*$ onto the zero-eigenspace of $G(x)$ will make its first component positive, since $v^*$ has positive dot product with the vector $u^* = (1, 1, 1, \dots, 0, 0, \dots )$ (which is a zero-eigenvector of $G(x)$), and is orthogonal to every other zero-eigenvector of $G(x)$ orthogonal to $u^*$---and thus $e_0^T PV'\alpha > 0$ for $x$ on the inner sphere.
 Thus, $e_0^T U = e_0^T P V'$ must take different values on the outer and inner spheres.
 This concludes the proof of Theorem \ref{thm:advspheres}.